 - 2 tbsp granulated sugar (regular sugar, I prefer to use a fine version which has slightly smaller crystals)

-- Mix in the milk in the chocolate.
-You will see little threads forming at first but when you continue mixing it should become one nice goey mass.
+- Mix the milk into the chocolate.
+You will see little threads forming at first but when you continue mixing it will become one nice goey mass.

 - Place in the fridge straight away (or eat immediately) and leave there until you're planning to eat it (feel free to take it out a couple of minutes before eating to get to room temperature again).